clangupc/clangupc.github.io/clang-upc-ir/index.md

 All the work done on this project is on a special _upc-ir_ branch.

+* 01/02/2015 - Add support to autoconf tools

+* 12/23/2014 - upc-ir branch was merged into the master

+* 10/15/2014 - Majority of UPC tests passes - both packed and struct UPC pointer-to-shared representation

+* 09/15/2014 - Added transform pass to convert IR load/store with Remote
+Pointers into appropriate calls to the UPC runtime.

 * 08/15/2014 - Added appropriate hooks to Clang to emit IR load/store with
 Remote Pointers

-* 09/15/2014 - Added transform pass to convert IR load/store with Remote
-Pointers into appropriate calls to the UPC runtime.

-* 10/15/2014 - Majority of UPC tests passes - both packed and struct UPC pointer-to-shared representation

 ### References